Contents

 Finally, if you have any questions about equipment: just ask!

-If learning to fight with the longsword appeals to you, then visit the club and give it a go!
+If learning to fence with the longsword appeals to you, then give it a go!

-Read more about what to bring and expect for your first session.
+Read about what to expect for your first session.